Virginia Man Pleads Guilty to Assaulting Law Enforcement and Other Charges During Jan. 6 Capitol Breach

-Missouri Man Arrested on Felony Charges For Actions During Jan.
+Pennsylvania Man Arrested on Felony and Misdemeanor Charges for Actions During Jan.
 6 Capitol Breach

 Defendant Accused of Assaulting Officer and Inciting Mob

 WASHINGTON — A Missouri man has been arrested on felony charges, including assaulting a law enforcement officer, for his actions during the breach of the U.S. Capitol on Jan.
 6, 2021.
 His actions and the actions of others disrupted a joint session of the U.S. Congress convened to ascertain and count the electoral votes related to the presidential election.

 Kyler Joseph Bard, 26, of Seneca, Missouri, is charged in a criminal complaint filed in the District of Columbia with assaulting, resisting, or impeding officers and civil disorder, both felonies, as well as entering and remaining in a restricted building or grounds, disorderly and disruptive conduct in a restricted building or grounds, engaging in physical violence in a restricted building or grounds, disorderly conduct in a Capitol Building or grounds, and engaging in an act of violence in the Capitol grounds or buildings.

 He was arrested on January 13, 2023, in Joplin, Missouri.
 He is expected to make his initial appearance later today in the Western District of Missouri.